How Does A Conservatorship Work?

 A conservatorship is a court proceeding that is initiated for the protection of a person who is incapable of taking care of their finances or their personal needs.
 This person is referred to as the conservatee.

-In a conservatorship of the person, a court-appointed fiduciary, the conservator, manages the personal care of the person who cannot provide for their own personal needs related to food, clothing, medical care, shelter or their own physical health.
+In a conservatorship of the person, the court will appoint a conservator, who manages the personal care of the person unable to provide for their own personal needs related to food, clothing, medical care, shelter or their own physical health.

-In a conservatorship of the estate, a court-appointed conservator manages the financial affairs of the person who is either incapable of handling their own financial affairs, or is at risk for someone taking advantage of them because of fraud or undue influence.
+In a conservatorship of the estate, the court will appoint a conservator who manages the financial affairs of the person who is either incapable of handling their own financial affairs, or is at risk for someone taking advantage of them because of fraud or undue influence.

 Since the establishment of a conservatorship shifts the responsibility of handling one’s own finances and providing for one’s own care to the conservator, and creates an inability of the conservatee to make those decisions for himself or herself, the court considers these matters very seriously.
 The court requires that the evidence necessary to support the imposition of a conservatorship be established by “clear and convincing evidence.”
-Likewise the court will review the conservatorship periodically to make sure that the continuation of the conservatorship is in the best interests of the conservatee.
+Likewise the court will review the conservatorship periodically to make sure that the continuation of the conservatorship is in the best interests of the conservatee and is the least restrictive alternative.

 The establishment of a conservatorship is very detailed and technical.
 All of the paperwork must be extremely accurate and sufficient to be appropriately considered by the court.
 Selection of legal counsel with experience in the area of conservatorships is essential to both establishing the conservatorship and for maintaining the proper records that will be necessary to submit to the court on an ongoing basis.

 Mullin Law Firm in Concord and Walnut Creek, California, is recognized as one of the leading law firms in the area of conservatorships.
-Lawyer Ron Mullin is appointed by the court to represent conservatees when there is a question regarding the need for the conservatorship, and in cases where there is an issue of dementia.
 Since the court will only impose a conservatorship if it is in a person’s best interest, it is critical that experienced legal counsel be involved in the conservatorship proceedings and in the ongoing management.

 Who Needs A Conservatorship?